cossacklabs/acra/README.md

 * [DPA (Data Protection Act)](http://www.legislation.gov.uk/ukpga/2018/12/contents/enacted)
 * [CCPA (California Consumer Privacy Act)](https://en.wikipedia.org/wiki/California_Consumer_Privacy_Act)

 Configuring and using Acra in a designated form will cover most of the demands described in articles 25, 32, 33, and 34 of GDPR and the PII data protection demands of HIPAA.
-Read more about [Acra and GDPR compliance here](http://docs.cossacklabs.com/pages/acra-and-gdpr-compliance/).
+Read more about [Acra and Regulations](https://docs.cossacklabs.com/acra/regulations/).

 ## Open source vs Pro vs Enterprise

 This is Acra Community Edition, the open source version of Acra, which is 💯 free for commercial and non-commercial usage.
 Please let us know in the [Issues](https://www.github.com/cossacklabs/acra/issues) if you stumble upon a bug, see a possible enhancement, or have a comment on security design.

-There are also [Pro and Enterprise versions of Acra](https://www.cossacklabs.com/acra/#pricing) available.
-Those versions provide better performance, redundancy/load balancing, come pre-configured with crypto-primitives of your choice (FIPS, GOST), have integration with key/secret management tools in your stack, provide unique security features like search through encrypted data, and have plenty of utils and tools for your Ops and SREs to operate Acra conveniently – deployment automation, scaling, monitoring, and logging.
+There are also [Acra Enterprise Edition](https://www.cossacklabs.com/acra/#pricing) available.
+It provides better performance, redundancy/load balancing, comes pre-configured with crypto-primitives of your choice (FIPS, GOST), has integration with key/secret management tools in your stack, provides unique security features like search through encrypted data, and have plenty of utils and tools for your Ops and SREs to operate Acra conveniently – deployment automation, scaling, monitoring, and logging.
 [Talk to us](mailto:sales@cossacklabs.com) to get full feature lists and a quote.

 ## Security consulting